svendahlstrand/10-print-game-boy/README.md

 ----------------------

 Wanna watch the mesmerizing maze for real?
 Sure thing!
-Just download the [preassembled ROM][rom], copy it over to a [flash cartridge][flash] and throw it in your Game Boy.
-You can also load the ROM your favorite emulator or [watch `10 PRINT` in your browser][browser].
+Just download the [preassembled ROM][rom], copy it over to a [flash cartridge][flash] and boot it up using your Game Boy.
+You can also load the ROM in your favorite emulator or [watch `10 PRINT` in your browser][browser].

 Study the source